loda-lang/loda-cpp/validator/README.md

 This page comprises information for setting up a worker node in the validation mode.
-In this mode, LODA fetches submitted programs from the API server, validates them and ads them to the programs repository.
+In this mode, LODA fetches submitted programs from the API server, validates them and adds them to the programs repository.
 It also checks and updates existing programs.

 ## Recommended VM Setup